-Originally from Houston, TX, Chris began playing the guitar at the age of eight, influenced by blues and rock greats Jimi Hendrix, Stevie Ray Vaughn and Eddie Van Halen and began studying classical guitar at age ten.
-At age thirteen, Chris won Houston’s “Best Guitarist in Houston Under 18” in the rock category.
+Chris began playing the guitar at the age of eight, and was influenced by blues and rock greats such as Jimi Hendrix, Stevie Ray Vaughn and Eddie Van Halen.
+Starting at age 10, Chris started study of classical guitar and 13, won Houston’s “Best Guitarist in Houston Under 18” in the rock category.

-While studying jazz at the High School for the Visual and Performing Arts in Houston TX, Chris began working professionally as a guitarist, playing locally in clubs and at corporate functions.
-It was also during this time that Chris first began teaching private music lessons at his local music store.
+While studying jazz in high school for the Visual and Performing Arts, Chris worked professionally as a guitarist, playing locally in clubs and corporate functions.
+It was also during this time that Chris first began teaching private music lessons at a local music store.

-While attending the University of Miami under music scholarship, he performed in the award winning University of Miami Concert Jazz Band and played with jazz greats Wynton Marsalis, Joe Lovano and others.
+While attending the University of Miami under music scholarship, he performed in the award winning University of Miami Concert Jazz Band and played with jazz greats Wynton Marsalis and Joe Lovano.
 He also played in several bands and with numerous local artists including Christian R&B artist Neville Peter and Nashville piano-rocker Gabe Dixon.

 Upon graduating from college, Chris coached a jazz guitar ensemble of five undergraduate guitarists and a rhythm section at the University of Miami and prepared them for two annual concerts.
 He also led the jazz guitar program at Miami’s arts magnet high school, “New World School of the Arts” and taught jazz improvisation to a large class of multi-instrumentalists.
 Chris moonlighted heavily as a wedding guitarist during this time.